Developing more effective agri-environmental public goods mechanisms and contracts

-Project summary: The Horizon 2020 funded CONSOLE project brings together partners from 13 EU countries to design and support the implementation of innovative agri-environmental-climate public good (AECPGs) delivered through agriculture and forestry.
+The Horizon 2020 EU funded CONSOLE project brings together partners from 13 EU countries to design and support the implementation of innovative agri-environmental-climate public good (AECPGs) delivered through agriculture and forestry.

 The project will improve understanding of the ways AECPGs are currently delivered in a range of different settings, and identify successful experiences and good practice.
-This improved understanding will support the creation of a framework that will support the design and delivery of improved and more innovative contract solutions to deliver AECPGs.
+This improved understanding will support the creation of a framework that will support the design and delivery of improved and more innovative contract solutions (that is, the relationships between the public administration, at different scales, and the farmers) to deliver AECPGs.

 A key activity of the CONSOLE project will be to gather information on farmer and land manager views and preferences on novel AECPGs through various in-person surveys.
 This will then feed information into another part of the project: the formation of a Community of Practice (CoP) across the EU countries involved.
-Here in the UK the members of the CoP will be drawn from farmers and land managers involved in the Yorkshire Countryside Stewardship Facilitation Fund networks.
-The CoP will co-create a contractual framework for delivering AECPGs and design and test different models to ensure that they deliver in different settings and under a range of conditions.
+The general objective of CONSOLE is to boost innovation in the lasting delivery of AECPGs and building the CoP will help achieve this.

 (CONSOLE: CONtract SOLutions for Effective and lasting delivery of agri-environmental-climate public goods by EU agriculture and forestry)

 Yorkshire Wildlife Trust

 Barnsley Metropolitan Council

 Prof. Julia Martin-Ortega, Prof. Pippa Chapman, Prof. Joe Holden, Prof. Michael Cardwell, Prof. Guy Ziv & Prof. Les Firbank – University of Leeds